 Overview and Description

-The peripheral nervous system includes all nerves and ganglia located outside of the brain and spinal cord and is comprised of both the somatic and autonomic nervous systems.
+The peripheral nervous system includes all nerves and ganglia located outside of the brain and spinal cord and is divided into the somatic and autonomic nervous systems.
 The somatic nervous system is made up of both motor and sensory nerves.
-The cell bodies of the motor nerves are located in the brainstem and ventral horn of the spinal cord while those of the sensory nerves are located outside of the spinal cord in the dorsal root ganglia (Fig 1)1.
+The cell bodies of the motor nerves are located in the brainstem and ventral horn of the spinal cord while those of the sensory nerves are located outside of the spinal cord in the dorsal root ganglia (Fig 1).1 Disrupting the peripheral nervous system interferes with the body’s ability to move and sense the environment.

 Fig 1.
 Diagram of Central and Peripheral Nervous System